Community Medical Center (New Jersey)

-Community Medical Center is a fully accredited acute care hospital in Toms River, New Jersey, serving the entire northern Ocean County area.
+Community Medical Center, known colloquially as CMC, is a fully accredited acute care hospital in Toms River, New Jersey, serving the entire northern Ocean County area.
 The hospital is Ocean County's largest and most active healthcare facility.

 The hospital has been undergoing another expansion since 2004; when completed, the hospital will have the largest emergency department on the East Coast of the United States.

 History

 Opened in 1961 as Community Memorial Hospital, it was initially a small facility, with only 50 beds and 15 physicians.
-The center expanded in the 1980s with a five-level parking garage and a new four-story section of patient rooms.
+The center expanded in the 1980s, adding a five-level parking garage and a four-story section of patient rooms.

 Community Medical Center was the largest non-teaching hospital in New Jersey until July 2021, when the first round of residents were invited to the facilities under the academic medical program partnership with Rutgers University.

 In 2015, Barnabas Health (parent organization of Community Medical Center) merged with Robert Woods Johnson Health System, making the Medical Center now part of RWJBarnabas Health, the largest academic health system in New Jersey.

 The hospital has approximately 2,800 associates, 650 on-staff physicians, and 1,700 volunteers attending to 28,000 in-patients, 127,700 out-patients, and 100,000 emergency department patients each year.

 Community Medical Center received its third Accreditation in 2002 from the Joint Commission.